LIPS-scheme/lips/REFERENCE.md

 ```
 (floor number)

-Function calculate floor of a number.
+Function that calculates the floor of a number.
 ```

 ## floor-quotient